-- Intended Outcomes: Increase in the number of vehicles served per day within Home Ranch, reduction in occupancies during the day (making it easier for visitors to find parking within the lot), and potentially a decrease in traffic circulating in Downtown in search of parking. - Additional Resources Needed: Additional enforcement staff time (+5-10% over existing budget); capital costs of signage/installation.
+- Intended Outcomes: Increase in the number of vehicles served per day within Home Ranch, reduction in occupancies during the day (making it easier for visitors to find parking within the lot), and potentially a decrease in traffic circulating in Downtown in search of parking. - Related: Need to complete Action 1.4 in coordination with this Action Item in order to ensure adequate employee parking is available in Downtown. - Implementation: - Cost: Moderate Primarily signage changes and additional enforcement. - Staff Impact: Moderate Will require some additional enforcement (+5-10% over existing budget). - Overall Impact: This policy change could have a dramatic positive effect on addressing peak season customer parking availability. - o Priority: High